jack-davidson/blog/blogs/noyt: download youtube videos on the web.md

 It uses node and express.js.
 I spawn a `youtube-dl` process to download a video to the `/public` directory and then I respond with a download on the frontend.
-This was a quite project and I will possibly make it look more 'pretty' soon.
+This was a quick project and I will possibly make it look more 'pretty' soon.

 I created this project because my Integrated Physics and Chemistry